90poe/vscode-cy-helper/README.md

 ### 8. Fixtures autocompletion
 Typing `cy.fixture(` opens VS Code Completion interface with possible files and subfolders to select needed fixture file
 To add your own commands that require fixture autocomplete for arguments - check configuration `cypressHelper.fixtureAutocompletionCommands`
+If you are using cucumber and fixtures as parameters in your scenarios, you can enable autocomplete by setting `cypressHelper.cucumberFixtureAutocompleteOnQuotes: true`
 Thanks to [Josef Biehler](https://github.com/gabbersepp/cypress-fixture-intellisense) for original fixture autocomplete idea

 ![](./assets/fixtureCompletion.gif)